Minsifye/Identifying-Suspicious-Activities-in-Financial-Data/README.md

 3. Showcasing, Machine Learning algorithms potential to differentiate between regular ETL approach to detect suspicious patterns of customer activity.

+## Results<a name="results"></a>

+Supervised learning algorithms can improve the overall system to identify suspicious activities in financial data.
+During this project, we created a model dataset with real scenarios and implemented machine learning models on it, which reduced the false positive rate.
+Any bank can add this additional functionality to its existing system and can reduce their compliance user’s workload by half.
+The approach shown in this project is easy to implement and can be added on top of ETL systems.

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

-You can find the dataset here customer_transaction.csv, this dataset is created based on prior personal experience to mimic real world data.
+You can find the dataset here customer_transaction.csv, this dataset is created based on my prior work experience to mimic real world data.
 Feel free to use the code here as you would like!